davidhiskett/awalsh/_posts/2024-08-16-nested-editable-table.md

 The existing approach to documenting changes on the platform was through a ‘change report’, which could only be viewed on export and consisted of a list that was difficult to read due to a lack of any helpful styling.
 This project brought welcomed motivation to update this feature.

 ![]({{ site.baseurl }}/assets/img/editable-table/audit-log-1.png)
-I conducted research exploring the structure an audit log could take, and the standard features users would expect.
-The majority of these examples presented audit logs as a separate page, whereas we wanted to consider an audit panel that users could view alongside their data.
-For this I did general research into panels that were not necessarily for audit purposes.
+I conducted research to explore the structure an audit log could take, and the standard features users would expect to see here.
+The majority of these examples presented audit logs on separate pages, whereas we wanted to consider an audit panel that users could view alongside their data.
+I then conducted additional research into panels that were not necessarily for audit purposes, but could help inspire different approaches for us to take.
 <br>
 <br>